runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 EVM programs are represented algebraically in K, but programs can load and manipulate program data directly.
 The opcodes `CODECOPY` and `EXTCODECOPY` rely on the assembled form of the programs being present.
-The opcode `CREATE` relies on being able to interperet EVM data as a program.
+The opcode `CREATE` relies on being able to interpret EVM data as a program.

 This is a program representation dependence, which we might want to avoid.
 Perhaps the only program representation dependence we should have is the hash of the program; doing so achieves:

--   Program representation independence (different analysis tools on the language don't have to ensure they have a common representation of programs, just a common interperetation of the data-files holding programs).
+-   Program representation independence (different analysis tools on the language don't have to ensure they have a common representation of programs, just a common interpretation of the data-files holding programs).
--   Programming language independence (we wouldn't even have to commit to a particular language or interperetation of the data-file).
+-   Programming language independence (we wouldn't even have to commit to a particular language or interpretation of the data-file).
 -   Only depending on the hash allows us to know that we have *exactly* the correct data-file (program), and nothing more.

 Disassembler